-Jenny Holzer is one of America's foremost Contemporary artists with a broad repertoire across an international stage.
-As a conceptual artist, text—from the political to the poetic—is central to her repertoire.
+Jenny Holzer, one of America's foremost Contemporary artists, has a broad repertoire across an international stage.
+As a conceptual artist, text—from the political to the poetic—is central to her catalogue.
 From large-scale digital images, to simple printed handbills, to carvings in granite and stone, Holzer carefully examines all physical and social aspects of the context of a given work and, regardless of media, meticulously considers the realization of the final form.

 Working directly with authors or their representative and translators, Holzer has created one of the most interesting and engaging works in the permanent collection.
-A list of poems and the original author / publication that comprises For the Garden can be found HERE.
+Peruse the list of poems and the original authors and publications comprising For the Garden.

 Jenny Holzer.
 For the Garden, 2015.
-13 carved boulders.
-The Richard & Helen DeVos Japanese Garden at Frederik Meijer Gardens & Sculpture Park Acquisition. © 2015 Jenny Holzer/Artists Rights Society (ARS), New York /ADAGP, Paris
+Thirteen carved boulders, dimensions variable.
+The Richard & Helen DeVos Japanese Garden at Frederik Meijer Gardens & Sculpture Park Acquisition. © Jenny Holzer.